purple-ic/touchup/README.md

 # TouchUp

+> [!WARNING]
+> This README is written for the moment the YouTube-related features are functional.
+>
+> Currently, YouTube support doesn't actually work.

 TouchUp is a little program for giving your clips some editing and then quickly shipping them off to YouTube or exporting them to disk.